ZijiaLewisLu/JupyterNB-Two-Columns/README.md

 # Two-Column

-a jupyter notebook extension to allows having two columns of cells side by side.
+a jupyter notebook extension to allow having two columns of cells side by side.

 This is very early version.